Reykjavík International Film Festival: 2004–2009

 In 2008, RIFF was held for the fifth time.
 Over 300 foreign guests visited the festival and well over 20,000 people saw the films that RIFF had to offer.
 The movie Tulpan received the Golden Puffin, RIFF's main award, and was named Discovery of the Year.
 Home by Ursula Meier received the FIPRESCI award and Snijeg by Aida Begić from Bosnia-Herzegovenia received the Church of Iceland award.
 Venkovský ucitel by Bohdan Sláma from the Czech Republic received the Gay-friendly award given by Iceland's National Association of Gays and Lesbians.
 The Association also gave She's a Boy I Knew by Gwen Haworth from Canada a special recognition award.
 Electronica Reykjavík by Arnar Jónasson from Iceland was voted most popular by the attendees at RIFF.

 The special events at RIFF were a success.
 'Sound on Sight' was a project where people were able to focus on the special bond and connection between music and film.
-A project called 'Minus 25' was designed for people under the age of 25 and included many mini-projects, e.g. a competition where youngsters wrote music for the movie The Crowd, which was originally released in 1928.
+A project called 'Minus 25' was designed for people under the age of 25 and included many mini projects, e.g., a competition where youngsters wrote music for the movie The Crowd, which was originally released in 1928.
 A short film competition for young students was held and even Iceland's kindergartens were able to participate in their own little project where children made short films from digital photographs.
 A talent campus was held where young people from Europe and America were invited to meet in Reykjavík and see what the film industry had to offer on the other side of the globe.
 This was only a fraction of the special events RIFF had to offer in 2008.

-In 2009, RIFF was held for the sixth time.
-Raving reviews, ticket sales, attendees from all over the world, long queues and sold-out passes made the festival of 2009 one of the most sought after events of the year.

-One of the biggest events at the festival and one of the festival's all-over highlight was the visit of 2009's honorary guest - Miloš Forman.
+One of the biggest events at the festival and one of the festival's all-over highlights was the visit of 2009's honorary guest - Miloš Forman.
 Apart from Forman, many international guests came to Reykjavík for the 2009 edition: directors, press and other guests.